fwin-dev/py.Lang/readme.md

 	* `FuncTools.getArgs`: A way to get the argument names and values of a function without using `**kwargs` or `*args`
 * `ClassTools`: Various utilities/tools for working with classes.
 Also includes class patterns.
 	* `ClassTools.vars`: Getting the variables of a class instance with `__slots__`
+	* `ClassTools.Patterns`: A package with implementations of [class patterns](http://en.wikipedia.org/wiki/Software_design_pattern)
 		* `ClassTools.Patterns.RegisteredInstances`: Easily keep track of all instances of a class
 		* `ClassTools.Patterns.Singleton`: Class bases (using metaclass) that implement the singleton pattern
 		* `ClassTools.Patterns.Multiton`: Class bases (using metaclass) that implement the multiton pattern
 		* `ClassTools.Patterns.StartEndWith`: Automatic support of the `with` statement by implementing only a start and end method
 * `PyPkgUtil`: Various module and package utilities/tools (Is a module built in?
 In what file is it? etc.)
 * `Struct`: Implementation of various structures to hold data
 	* `Struct.LIFOstack`: LIFO/Stack